evan-007/pair-program/README.md

 ##To do

-Protractor refactor signin helper to be use signin instead of login for consistency change protractor tests to test for alerts! figure out how to not wait for $timeout
+change protractor tests to test for alerts! figure out how to not wait for $timeout

 remove old client services / refactor all to restangular